markfknight/vscode-typescript-scratchpad/README.md

     yarn
 ```

 The src/index.ts is your entry point, code away!
-Add additional files to the src folder and import to your src/index.ts file to use.
+Add additional files to the src folder and import to your src/index.ts file to use per the hello_world example.

 ## Adding 3rd Party Packages